Mesothelioma Support Options for Veterans

 Financial Support for Travel and Transportation Costs

-• VA travel pay reimbursement: This program offers reimbursement to qualifying veterans and caregivers for travel expenses to and from approved health care appointments.
+• VA travel pay reimbursement: This program reimburses veterans and caregivers for travel expenses to and from approved health care appointments.

-• Lawsuits: Promptly filing a mesothelioma lawsuit can ensure that you have financial aid to cover travel costs and treatment expenses.
-Remember, these lawsuits often award $1 million or more and you can start to get money in 90 days or less.
-Find attorneys who can help you file a lawsuit now.
+• Lawsuits: Money from a lawsuit can help you cover travel costs.
+These lawsuits often award $1 million or more, and you may start getting money in 90 days or less.
+Find attorneys and file a lawsuit now.

-• Medical transportation: Medicaid can cover travel to doctor’s appointments as a non-emergency medical transportation (NEMT) benefit.
-Some private insurance may also cover NEMT, but be sure to check with your provider.
+• Medical transportation: Medicaid can cover travel to appointments as a non-emergency medical transportation (NEMT) benefit.
+Some private insurance companies may also cover NEMT.

-• Road to Recovery: Through this program, patients can get rides appointments related to their cancer from volunteers.
+• Road to Recovery: Patients may be able to get rides to cancer-related appointments from volunteers.
 This program is run by the ACS.
 Call 1-800-227-2345 to learn more.

-• Travel grants: The Meso Foundation can reimburse patients who are traveling to get a consultation from a mesothelioma doctor or those joining a clinical trial.
+• Travel grants: The Meso Foundation’s grant program reimburses patients who travel to meet with mesothelioma doctors or to join a clinical trial.

-U.S. veterans with mesothelioma can access many different medical support options to get the treatments and care they need after a diagnosis.
+U.S. veterans have several different ways to get the mesothelioma treatments and care they need.

-• Civilian cancer care: U.S. veterans with mesothelioma can use private insurance if they don’t have VA health care to get treated by civilian mesothelioma doctors at cancer centers across the country.
+• Civilian cancer care: Veterans can use private health insurance to get treated by civilian mesothelioma doctors at cancer centers across the country.

 • In-home nursing care: An in-home nurse gives caregivers a break so they can recharge and feel less stressed.

-• Mesothelioma hospice care: Hospice care is focused on easing a patient’s pain and improving quality of life when treatment is no longer effective.
-Patients can get hospice care in their home, at a hospital, or at a special facility.
+• Mesothelioma hospice care: Hospice care is focused on improving quality of life and easing symptoms.
+Patients may be able to receive it in their homes, at a hospital, or at a special facility.

 Mesothelioma Support Organizations